stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 - Required: yes (only for [declarative Thingpedia devices](/doc/thingpedia-device-with-zero-code.md))
 - Value type: String

-The `url` annotation provides the URL of the API endpoint / RSS feed for declarative Thingpedia devices.
+The `url` annotation provides the URL of the API endpoint or RSS feed for declarative Thingpedia devices.

 ## Parameter annotations
 ### `canonical`